 \section{Intersection of hypersurfaces}

-In this section we discuss the behaviour of the intersection of hypersurfaces over $C_i^q$ fields.
-From now on, we fix an algebraic closure $\overline{k}$ of the field $k$ and every finite extension of $l$ will be considered as a subextension of $\overline{k}/k$.
+In this section we discuss the behaviour of intersections of hypersurfaces over fields satisfying $C_i^q$.
+From now on, we fix an algebraic closure $\overline{k}$ of the field $k$ and every finite extension of $k$ will be considered as a subextension of $\overline{k}/k$.